dfsp-spirit/pcx/README.md

 Not ready yet, this is WIP.
 Here is the current idea:

-    # read an indexed PCX image with a 256 colors palette from file at filepath:
+    # read an indexed PCX image from a file at filepath:
     pcx = pcx::read.pcx(filepath);

     # print information from the PCX header